safayetjamil647/L-Scale/README.md

 # Kubernoia

-Kubernoia - A rust based project for container orcehstation with AI based auto scaling
+Kubernoia - A python based project for container orcehstation with AI based auto scaling

 ## Features